Argentina asks U.S. court to block payouts for debt holdouts

-NEW YORK (Reuters) - Argentina is urging a U.S. appeals court to reverse an order requiring the country to pay $1.33 billion to creditors who did not participate in its two debt restructurings, a legal case that could have huge ramifications for global debt markets.
+NEW YORK, Dec 29 (Reuters) - Argentina is urging a U.S. appeals court to reverse an order requiring the country to pay $1.33 billion to creditors who did not participate in its two debt restructurings, a legal case that could have huge ramifications for global debt markets.

 Lawyers for Argentina’s government said in court papers filed late on Friday that a trial judge was “wrong to ignore the chorus of voices” who opposed his November order on payments to so-called “holdout” creditors.